ese5160/a14g-final-submission-t03-outdoor-innovators/README.md

 8. Project Links

-Link to your Node-RED instance:
+Link to your Node-RED instance:http://20.42.90.94:1880/

+Link to your Node-Red ui: http://20.42.90.94:1880/ui/

-Link to your A12G code repository:
+Link to your A12G code repository:https://github.com/ese5160/a12g-firmware-drivers-t03-outdoor-innovators/tree/main

 Final PCBA link:  https://upenn-eselabs.365.altium.com/designs/33677AEA-E514-458A-9677-44B08257B49A

 ## 3. Hardware & Software Requirements

 Hardware requirements:

 HRS 01 - Microcontroller Core : The project shall be centered around the SAM W25 microcontroller, which provides Wi-Fi connectivity and robust data processing capabilities for handling sensor inputs and controlling output devices.
 Connection: SPI/I2C/UART, Voltage: 3.3V

 As is shown in project photos, our customed PCBA use SAM W25 as our MCU.
 This requirement is met.

 HRS 02 - Proximity Detection : PIR motion sensor RE200B shall be used for detecting the proximity of individuals, triggering the buzzer.

 This function has been demonstrated in the Video Presentation part.
 At 1:13 to 1:16 of the video, I demonstrate that the buzzer will make a sound when a hand is passed over the PIR sensor.
 It demonstartes that the above requirement is met.